 The word “baptism” means “to immerse, submerge” as cleansing or washing.
-Just as Jesus was baptized, everyone who believes in Him needs to be baptized as well.
-Jesus commands His followers at the end of the Gospel of Matthew: “... baptize them in the name of the Father and of the Son and of the Holy Spirit.”
+Just as Jesus was baptised, everyone who believes in Him needs to be baptised as well.
+Jesus commands His followers at the end of the Gospel of Matthew: “... baptise them in the name of the Father and of the Son and of the Holy Spirit.”
 (Matthew 28:19)

 The meaning of this verse becomes clear in Acts 2:38: